baileywickham/College/README.md

 # college

+I graduated June, 2022 with a degree in Mathematics and Computer Science.

 Monorepo!
 All class documents will be stored here.
 Mostly programming assignments with my LaTeX from math classes as well.

 ## Classes